Auke-Dirk/x-IMU-CPP-API/README.md

 x-IMU-CPP-API
 =============

-C++11 port of xioTechnologies/x-IMU-GUI and API.
+C++11 port of xioTechnologies API.
-This project is also hosted on github and can be found [here](https://github.com/xioTechnologies/x-IMU-GUI).
+This xioTechnologies project is also hosted on github and can be found [here](https://github.com/xioTechnologies/x-IMU-GUI).

 Coding Style
 ------------